Asian currencies seen withstanding Fed taper, rising slightly in 2014

-BANGALORE Emerging Asian currencies will likely stabilize against the dollar this year on the back of improved economic activity and despite the U.S. Federal Reserve reducing its stimulus, a Reuters poll showed.
+BANGALORE Emerging Asian currencies will likely stabilise against the dollar this year on the back of improved economic activity and despite the U.S. Federal Reserve reducing its stimulus, a Reuters poll showed.

 Still, any gains will likely be muted compared with the steep falls these currencies had last year.